microsoftgraph/microsoft-graph-docs.pt-BR/concepts/connecting-external-content-external-groups.md

 <!---Using html to adjust the size of the image --->
 <br><p align="center"><img src="images/connectors-images/bu-teams-D365.png" alt="Diagram of a structure in Dynamics 365.
 A business unit has a team and a manager under it.
 This manager has other users." width="400px;"/></p>

-O Salesforce usa perfis, funções e conjuntos de permissões para autorização.
-Elas são específicas do Salesforce e as informações de associação não estão disponíveis no Azure AD.
+Salesforce usa perfis, funções e conjuntos de permissões para autorização.
+Elas são específicas para Salesforce e as informações de associação não estão disponíveis no Azure AD.

 A imagem a seguir mostra a estrutura das informações de associação no Salesforce.